EPW80/Audio-Wave-generation/README.md

 The utility generates a buffer of audio samples for multiple audio waves at diverse frequencies and subsequently writes this buffer to a WAV file.
 Constants include SAMPLE_RATE (samples per second of audio), TWO_PI (2×Pi for full circle representation in radians), and MAX_AMPLITUDE (maximum audio wave amplitude).

 The main function determines the increment for each audio sample to produce the desired frequency.
 It then populates a buffer with audio samples for each frequency.
 Samples are produced by evaluating the waveform function's audio at the current wave position, then scaling and translating the [-1,1] function range to a 16-bit signed integer range.
 After audio data production, the program configures the libsndfile info structure (sfinfo), opens the output file, writes the audio data, and concludes by closing the file.

-## Note

-While this is a foundational example, it doesn't safeguard against possible file writing errors.
-It assumes a 16-bit, little-endian system short data type, aligning with .wav format expectations.
-For different configurations, adjustments might be required.

 ## Contributor